-(27%), MVWB (> 99%).
+Table 3 shows a comparison of the branching rules for BoxQP.
+For BoxQP the lower bound times are substantially higher than the upper bound times due to the quadratic increase in variables in the lifted relaxation.
+The proportion of lower and upper bound solve times to total time indicates the overhead cost of strong branching: RBEB (16%) MVSB (27%), MVWB (>99%).
 With the new branching rules over 80 of the 90 instances are solved; whereas with the reliability rule RBEB 72 instances are solved.

 The performance profiles provide a more detailed view on the BoxQP results.
 Figure 4 shows that MVWB was the best method in terms of solution times, and both MVWB and MVSB performed substantially better than the reliability rule RBEB.
 Figure 5 indicates that MVSB tends to produce the smallest search trees, demonstrating the power of the strong branching.
 Both MVWB and MVSB lead to significantly smaller search trees compared to the reliability rule RBEB.
 The results on BoxQP instances demonstrate that even for real QCQPs the branching rules MVWB and MVSB exploiting the rank-one constraint can be very effective.
-The results are competitive compared to published results of Misener et al. [38], which report results from global solvers GloMIQO [37], BARON [43], and Couenne [10] are compared.
-Burer and Vandenbussche [16] developed an exact SDP-based branch-and-bound method for nonconvex quadratic programming problems based on KKT conditions.
-Substantial improvements in performance based on completely positive programming are reported by Burer [15] and Burer and Chen [18].
+The results are competitive compared to published results of Misener et al. [37], which report results from global solvers GloMIQO [36], BARON [42], and Couenne [10].
+Burer and Vandenbussche [16]

+Fig. 5 Performance profile of search tree nodes with respect to branching rules on BoxQP developed an exact SDP-based branch-and-bound method for nonconvex quadratic programming problems based on KKT conditions.
+Substantial improvements in performance based on completely positive programming are reported by Burer [15] and Chen and Burer [18].